 The city’s first taste of the NBA came in 1974, as the New Orleans Jazz, but, after just five years, the team relocated to Salt Lake City.
-In 2002, the Hornets moved to New Orleans, before becoming the New Orleans Pelicans in 2013—a homage to the Brown Pelican, which is the State Bird that came back from the brink of extinction and is known for being a fierce predator.
+In 2002, the Hornets moved to New Orleans, before becoming the New Orleans Pelicans in 2013 — an homage to the brown pelican, which is the State bird that came back from the brink of extinction and is known for being a fierce predator.

 Today, the team is in the midst of a major overhaul, following the hire of David Griffin as the team’s Executive Vice President of Basketball Operations.
 In the 2019 NBA Draft, the Pelicans were able to land Zion Williamson, who joined All-Star Jrue Holiday and a powerhouse team.
 In support of the enormous potential for success, fans are clamoring for season tickets.

 The Pelicans play in the Smoothie King Center, affectionately called The Blender, which is located next door to the Mercedes-Benz Superdome.
 Gayle Benson, a lifelong New Orleanian and the first woman to be the majority stakeholder in both an NFL and NBA team, owns both the Saints and Pelicans.

 The New Orleans region is home to eight universities that have varsity athletics.

 Tulane University has recently invested in all of its athletic programs.
 A brand-new on-campus football stadium was built on the site of the original Sugar Bowl Stadium (home to three Super Bowls).
 Basketball and baseball also play in accessible stadiums nestled into the Uptown neighborhood.

 The University of New Orleans also has had success with its baseball team, and the basketball team has been able to go dancing in the March Madness tournament a few times.